 - Indian rupee (INR)

 If your currency is NOT one of the four listed above, you will need to complete a one-time enrollment with Western Union in order to receive electronic reimbursements from IEEE.
 To enroll, please complete the required registration form.
-Please enter your 8-digit IEEE member number in the “Payee ID” field.
+Enter your 8-digit IEEE member number in the "Payee ID" field.

-IEEE's new Volunteer Expense Reimbursement tool, Concur, is an electronic, cloud-based expense reporting and reimbursement platform that's fast and efficient.
-Once implemented, IEEE volunteers will use this tool to submit expense reports for reimbursement rather than the current paper process.
+The NextGen Expense Reimbursement tool is an electronic, expense reporting and reimbursement platform that's fast and efficient.
+IEEE volunteers will use this tool to submit expense reports for reimbursement rather than the current paper process.

-Concur is a robust and user-friendly platform that will deliver a broad range of benefits to users, including:
+The expense reimbursement tool is a robust and user-friendly platform that delivers a broad range of benefits to users, including: